nflverse/nfldata/UPDATING-NFLSCRAPR.md

 If you don't want to add these columns, you can set the input for this to `FALSE` at the top of the file.
 It's done through the function `apply_series_data()`.

 This is something I've been working on for a while.
-If you discover bugs, please let me know.
-Anyway, this allows you to group by a series, and determine the success of that series.
+(If you discover bugs, please let me know!)
+Anyway, this code allows you to examine an individual series play makeup, and look at whether it succeeded.
+Below are the specifics.

 A series is defined as every time the offense receieves a new first down.
 This can happen because a team gained enough yards in the last play to advance the sticks, a defensive penalty resulted in a first down, a change in possession, or following a kickoff or punt.
 Much like the nflscrapR `drive` column, my new `series` column starts at 1 for each game, and increments each time there is a new series.
 Some plays will have NA when they aren't defined as part of a series, such as kickoffs or timeouts.